danpaquette/danpaquette.github.io/src/jekyll/_posts/2018-07-01-build-your-brand-first-then-build-your-website.md

 ##### Messaging

-This is your company's vision, it's personality.
+This is your company's vision&mdash;its personality.
 This is the work that often gets skipped, and I understand.
 It's ephemeral, intangible, and more often, it's just a guess.
 You, personally and professionally, have to determine how much you're willing take risks with messaging.
 Once we get to the website, it's too late.
 I can make some assumptions, but it's your sales people, your employees, and your partners that should inform your company's voice.
 You